Specialists can add additional component options to pages.

-From the visible options, scroll down to find the component group (e.g. More Components), then select the entire group or choose one or more individual components.
-Experimental Components is selected in this example.
+From the visible options, scroll down to find the desired component group, then select the entire group or choose one or more individual components from within that group.
+(Experimental Components is selected in this example.)

 Changes made in Design Mode are applied site-wide but template-specific; i.e. they will impact all pages throughout your website that use that same template.
 You may need to adjust your home page as well as a standard template secondary page.

 Changes made in Design Mode become available for all authors who have access to your website.

 Design mode is site-wide, but template-specific.
 There are probably only two templates in use on your site (other than shared content, which cannot be adjusted): the home page and the rest of the pages (all the one-, two- and three-column variations are the same template).
 Follow these instructions for your home page and also for one other page.